domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 To each her own.
 What works for you may not work for others.
 Don't knock it 'til you try it.
 Judge not.
 Just focus on doing what floats your boat!

 Self-acceptance, self-acceptance, self-acceptance.
 100%, absolute, at-all-times, deep-down, fundamental, whole-hearted, to-the-bone (hence, "Life Mantras") self-acceptance is absolutely, first & foremost, foundational, fundamental, key, & pivotal to mental (psychological) stability & well-being.

+Bees don't look up, so they get trapped in the honey traps.n

+If you play with fire, you're gonna get burnt.

+How to cook: Put food on stove.
+Apply heat.
+Eat.